 - On alternating years, freshmen and juniors are required to take the MAPP (Measure of Academic Proficiency and Progress) and the CAAP (Collegiate Assessment of Academic Proficiency).
 Graduating seniors are required to take an examination or to complete a capstone experience or other evaluative experience specific to the major to demonstrate knowledge in their major field of study.

-- Students diagnosed as having a deficiency in math, reading, study skills, and/or writing must enroll in the appropriate developmental studies course(s) as a graduation requirement.
+- Students diagnosed as having a deficiency in math, reading, study skills, and/or writing must enroll in the appropriate College Success course(s) as a graduation requirement.
 Hours earned below the 100 level will not count toward the 128-hour graduation requirement.

 - Some courses listed in the Catalog are not offered every year.
 Students should consult with their advisers to plan their curriculum.